Cameroon researcher invents groundbreaking pesticide to fight malaria

-Category: World Hits: 5Progress against the mosquito-borne infection remains fragile and African countries suffering an unprecedented epidemic of coronavirus are particularly at risk of seeing a resurgence of malaria.
+Category: World Hits: 7Progress against the mosquito-borne infection remains fragile and African countries suffering an unprecedented epidemic of coronavirus are particularly at risk of seeing a resurgence of malaria.
 But a researcher from Cameroon, a country that carries a high burden of malaria, claims she has invented "atypical larvicide" to fight the deadly disease in her country.

 Read more https://www.france24.com/en/africa/20210425-cameroon-researcher-invents-groundbreaking-pesticide-to-fight-malaria